 - Why We Love Stories: You'll start by examining the benefits of using personal stories in your art business.
-It's immensely helpful to understand how your stories improve your relationships with art buyers
+It's beneficial to understand how your stories improve your relationships with art buyers.

-- The Different Types of Personal Stories: You'll discover the most popular personal story types, and which give your business the greatest boost.
+- The Different Types of Personal Stories: You'll discover the most popular personal story types and give your business the greatest boost.

-- Writing Your Story: Module Three trains you how to use story prompts and writing tips to use in drafting personal stories.
+- Writing Your Story: Module Three trains you to use story prompts and writing tips to draft personal stories.
 No matter what situation you're faced with, you will have a personal story to help you.

 - Tell Your Story: Module Four explores different methods for practicing and telling your stories, including how to tailor them to different audiences.
 The goal is to prepare you to start telling your story as soon as you finish the course.

-- How to Start Using Your Stories: The final module reviews the key points of the course and guides you through a helpful action planning sequence.
-Upon completion, you will know what you need to start using personal stories in
+- How to Start Using Your Stories: The final module reviews the course's key points and guides you through a helpful action planning sequence.
+Upon completion, you will know what you need to start using personal stories in your business.